Quantum spin systems on infinite lattices: Linear functionals and states

 This definition clearly also works for operators $A$ that are not observables in the usual sense, because they are not self-adjoint.
 If we allow such operators, it is clear that equation~\eqref{eq:state} is linear as a function of $A$.
 Moreover, it is positive: for any $A$ we have

-This can be abstracted to the setting of Banach $*$-algebras. \begin{definition} A \emph{linear functional} on a Banach $*$-algebra $\alg{A}$ is a linear map $\omega: \alg{A} \to \mathbb{C}$.
-It is called \emph{positive} if $\omega(A^*A) \geq 0$ for all $A \in \alg{A}$. \end{definition} Note that this is a special case of the continuous linear maps of Proposition~\ref{prop:lincont}.
+This can be abstracted to the setting of Banach $*$-algebras. \begin{definition} A \idx{linear functional} on a Banach $*$-algebra $\alg{A}$ is a linear map $\omega: \alg{A} \to \mathbb{C}$.
+It is called \emph{positive} if $\omega(A^*A) \geq 0$ for all $A \in \alg{A}$, i.e., if it takes positive values on positive operators. \end{definition} Note that this is a special case of the continuous linear maps of Proposition~\ref{prop:lincont}.
 In particular a linear functional is continuous if and only if $\omega$ is bounded.
 We can also define the norm of a linear functional by

 This is just a special case of the norm on bounded linear maps: the linear functionals on a Banach $*$-algebra $\alg{A}$ can be identified with $\alg{B}(\alg{A}, \mathbb{C})$.

 \begin{lemma}[Cauchy-Schwarz] Let $\omega$ be a positive linear functional on a $C^*$-algebra $\alg{A}$.
 Then for all $A,B \in \alg{A}$ we have the inequality